 Give a few of these money saving tips to spend less and put more money back into your family budget.

 Pre-loved items.
-Holy smokes I am such a huge fan of pre-loved items.
+Holy smokes I am such a huge fan of buying second hand items.
 The only thing better than pre-loved is hand-me-downs because they are free!

 Facebook marketplace, thrift stores, garage sales are all great places to find items that are still in good condition but only have to pay pennies on the dollar.